 ORGANIC SEO 101

-- What is Organic SEO?: Organic SEO is the process by which a website receives its placement in a search engine based on authority and the relevance of its content.
+- What is Organic SEO?: Organic SEO is the process by which a website receives its placement in a search engine based on the authority and the relevance of its content.

 - Who Needs Organic SEO?: Businesses without a physical storefront or who are not looking to appeal to an audience in their geographical location would most want to optimize for organic searches.
 This could be a blogger looking to establish credibility or a business with an e-commerce format.